 In 1999 I was appointed as a Consultant Orthopaedic Surgeon at the University Hospital, Queen’s Medical Centre, Nottingham with a specialist interest in hip and knee surgery.
-I have continued to work to progress my skills and develop my practice during my nineteen years as a Consultant.
+I have continued to work to progress my skills and develop my practice as a Consultant for over 20 years .

 I have a specialist interest in joint replacement surgery.
 I perform a large number of hip and knee replacements per year using various fixation methods and different bearing surfaces, depending on my patients’ activity requirements.
 I use minimally invasive techniques in my hip surgery and work with my anaesthetic colleagues to facilitate an enhanced rapid recovery protocol for my patients.

 My experience and practice has led to the development of my specialist tertiary referral practice for hip and complex hip replacement surgery.
 I perform high numbers of hip revision procedures and have wide experience in the variety of reconstructive options required for this surgery.
 In addition, I have a hip resurfacing practice.